Burkitt lymphoma: Prognosis

-The prognosis for Burkitt lymphoma is superior in children and increased age is a negative prognostic indicator.
+Burkitt lymphoma is a very aggressive cancer, which can quickly metastasize and spread throughout the body if the cancer is not treated quickly.
+If the patient is left untreated, or if treatment is initiated too late, Burkitt lymphoma can be fatal.
+Burkitt lymphoma in children often has a better prognosis than the same cancer in an adult.

 The overall cure rate for sporadic Burkitt lymphoma in developed countries is about 90%.

-In adults, Burkitt lymphoma is uncommon and has poor outcomes.
-Unsatisfactory initial response to the treatment of Burkitt lymphoma with cyclophosphamide, vincristine, and prednisolone indicates a negative prognosis.
+Burkitt lymphoma is not common in adults, but has worse outcomes than in children.
+If treatment with an initial chemotherapy regimen of cyclophosphamide, vincristine, prednisolone, and/or other drugs fails to produce meaningful remission or regression, this usually indicates a more severe outcome.
 Furthermore, failed initial treatment and return of Burkitt lymphoma after a six-month stint of time serve as a poor prognostic indicator.
 The adequate utilization of therapeutic drugs during initial treatment limits additional treatment options following the return of the disease.
 Notably, in areas of the world where the initial treatment of Burkitt lymphoma is inadequate further treatment options may remain for cases when the disease returns.
 Laboratory studies such as lactate dehydrogenase (LDH), CD4 count, and other cytogenetic studies are also prognostic indicators.
 Unsatisfactory outcomes have been associated with an LDH that is found to be two times above the upper limit of normal.
 Specifically, there is a poor prognosis associated with a CD4 count that is decreased in the immunodeficiency-associated variant of Burkitt lymphoma.
 Genetic mutations extending beyond the previously described MYC translocation may also serve as negative prognostic indicators.
 Some notable genetic findings that may be associated with poor outcomes include: 13q deletion, 7q gain, ID3 and CCND3 double-hit mutations, and 18q21 CN-LOH mutations.
 The prognosis for Burkitt lymphoma can be better determined following staging utilizing imaging modalities such as positron emission tomography and computed tomography scans where tumor burden and invasion of the central nervous system have been found to indicate a poor prognosis.